ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

     kubectl get pods
     ```

-    You should see three pods: the two Ray pods and the ADK agent pod.
+    You should see five pods: the two Ray pods and the ADK agent pod.
     ```bash
     NAME                                                  READY   STATUS    RESTARTS       AGE
     adk-agent-6c8488db64-hjt86                            1/1     Running   0              61m